thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 Free memory: 1232352 kB
 ```

-I will leave it to you to repeat the same step for the other device ```172.17.0.2``` to test the lab reachability.
+I will leave it to you to repeat the same step for the other device ```172.17.0.3``` to test the lab reachability.

-After you are done with today's work, shutdown Containerlab with:
+After you are done with today's work, shutdown Containerlab using the ```destroy``` command:

 ```
 $ cd clab/